-I have just joined a company 15 days back.
-They told me that I will have to sign a Service Contract of 2 years and cannot join a competitor in that span.
+Dear All, I have just joined a company 15 days ago.
+They informed me that I would have to sign a Service Contract for 2 years and that I cannot join a competitor during that period.

-After two days of joining, they brought a backdated 50 rupees stamp paper and made me sign a contract which stated that I cannot leave the company on any grounds except defined medical grounds.
+After two days of joining, they presented a backdated 50 rupees stamp paper and made me sign a contract stating that I cannot leave the company on any grounds except defined medical grounds.

 If I leave during that period, I will have to pay two years of CTC.
 I am in operations and don't require any kind of training.
-Plus, the stamp paper in use was dated 20 days back from my date of joining.
-The profile that they promised has not been given, and the workload because of this signing has been increased manifold.
-I have been made to work from 8 to 12.
+Additionally, the stamp paper used was dated 20 days before my date of joining.
+The profile they promised has not been provided, and the workload has increased significantly due to this signing.
+I have been made to work from 8 AM to 12 PM.

 From India, Calcutta